DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 ----
 ****

 Just a little bit of routing so the home component becomes our default and we're ready to see how it looks.
-In `app.routing.module`, add the following the the Routes array:
+In `app.routing.module`, add the following to the Routes array:

 ```typescript
 const routes: Routes = [